leonardoalva98/lalvarino_resume/docs/index.md

 - Blocked orders in the company were reduced by 60%.

 ## Skills
-Python (Pandas, Plotly, Matplotlib, Numpy, Scikit-learn), MySQL, R, Excel, Tableau, Power BI...
+Python (Pandas, Plotly, Matplotlib, Numpy, Scikit-learn), Power BI, MySQL, R, Excel, Tableau.

 <!-- ### Footer Last updated: May 2013 -->